omega0verride/wireguard-server-and-ui-installer/README.md

  WG_WEB_UI_PORT
 Do you want to remove any possible previous installation with this config? [n/y]
 ```

+Running as "non-quiet", without the --quiet flag will force the installer to ask for input on most of the values.
+You can press enter to use the predefined, reccomended values for all of them.
+It will also check if the port or the interface specified is being used.

+All the properties can be configured from:
+1. editing the script default values
+2. specifying cli args
+3. using the interactive installer (without --quiet)
+or a combination of all

+### TODO:
+1. Add firewall config

+### ISSUES:
+1. The current WireGuard-UI download link from https://github.com/ngoduykhanh/wireguard-ui is outdated and does not recognise the specified environment args.
+If --online is specified the UI will not recognise the custom options and will use its own default config.
+I have request the owner to release a new build.
+The local build shipped with this script works as expected but is only compiled for amd64.

 A sample of a sucessful run
 ```